CNES/aviso-fes/docs/source/core/tide.rst

         calculated
    :param latitude: Latitude in degrees for the position at which the tide is
         calculated
    :param settings: Settings for the tide computation.
-   :param num_threads: Number of threads to use for the computation.
-If 0, the
-        number of threads is automatically determined.
+The number of threads
+        used for the computation is controlled via ``settings.with_num_threads()``.
    :return: A tuple of three elements that contains:
      * The height of the the diurnal and semi-diurnal constituents of the tidal spectrum (cm)